We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Remember that the best way to help your body recover after birth is to:

-- rest a lot — you’ve heard it said, but truly, sleep when they sleep!
+- rest a lot — you’ve heard it said, but truly, try to sleep when they sleep!

 - eat healthy foods